LatAm Climate Culture Story Grant: Making COP30 journalism relevant.

 We will ask for light-touch general and financial reporting at the end of the project – templates will be provided.
 We also want to see your commitment to demonstrating long term impact and we will ask for reporting beyond the end date of this project.

-You can also contact emma@syli.org.uk to discuss your application further.
+You can also contact emma@syli.org.uk or schedule a discovery call to discuss your application further.

 Please note that due to the volume of applications cXc will not be able to offer direct feedback to unsuccessful applicants.

-Culture-first: The story pitch transforms COP30 climate themes from a siloed topic into a cultural force that is part of daily life.
-Read cXc’s Climate as Culture: A Journalist’s Guide.
+Culture-first: The product should transform climate from a siloed issue into a cultural force that is part of the media and climate ecosystem.

-Impact: The story moves the climate conversation forward in the local market.
-There is a direct contribution made to changing the Climate Journalism ecosystem.
+Impact: The product should move the climate conversations, solutions and adaptations forward in the local market.
+There must be a direct contribution made to changing the climate storytelling and communication ecosystem.
+Other markets could learn from the product and the knowledge from this innovation is transferable.

-We recognize that climate change is not just a scientific or political issue, it’s a cultural one.
-We encourage projects that shape climate culture by making climate news more relatable, inspiring action, or connecting with communities through storytelling, art, or innovative engagement strategies.
+We recognise that climate change is not just a scientific or political issue, it’s a cultural one.
+We encourage projects that shape climate culture by making climate news and information more relatable, inspiring action, or connecting with communities through storytelling, art, or innovative community engagement strategies.

 For any questions, please reach out to emma@syli.org.uk.